Progress Conference 2025

 The venue

-An inviting Berkeley campus perfect for mingling and engaging in deep conversations
+Back at the inviting Berkeley campus perfect for mingling and engaging in deep conversations

-Two days of intellectual exploration, inspiration & interaction
+Four days of intellectual exploration, inspiration & interaction

 We aim to make this event a highlight of your year.